by Michael Cohen, Director

 Yet another eliminates just one or two foods at a time.

-To learn how neurofeedback helps the ADHD child without medication, contact us for your free consultation with director Mike Cohen.
+To learn how neurofeedback helps the ADHD child without medication, contact to arrange a consultation with director Mike Cohen.